jdegand/spring-boot-java-challenge/README.md

 - This [article](https://spring.io/blog/2021/11/29/spring-data-mongodb-relation-modelling) gives an overview on how to use `DBRefs` and `@DocumentReference` to replace embedded documents.
 - I decided to take an approach similar to the article.
 - Added basic CORS config versus having to annotate methods or controllers.
-- Debatable if `final` to parameters is really necessary.
+- Debatable if adding `final` to parameters is really necessary.
 It doesn't really hurt, and it helps make you more deliberate about what you are doing in the code.

 ## Continued Development